Helen Ross McNabb Center

 Building a Robust Referral Network to Address Community Mental Health Treatment Needs

-The Helen Ross McNabb Center seeks to create a preferred provider network for primary care patients at UTMC and ETCH, to ensure those patients with a behavioral health diagnosis have access to much-needed treatment.
+The Helen Ross McNabb Center seeks to create a preferred provider network for primary care patients at UTMC and ETCH to ensure those patients with a behavioral health diagnosis have access to much-needed treatment.
 Mental illness is a prevalent issue in our society, affecting roughly 20% of all adults.
 Frequently these behavioral health diagnoses co-exist with chronic disease or physical health issues.
-Nearly 70% of all behavioral health diagnoses – including anxiety, mood, and substance use disorders – are received in a primary care setting; however, in this setting, primary care physicians are often unequipped to provide the treatment or access to specialized care more complicated conditions require.
-The McNabb Center would implement a dedicated referral line for medical staff, so their patients can be quickly assessed by a behavioral health clinician.
-By developing an enhanced referral network, patients will receive co-managed care and see improved outcomes for both behavioral health and physical health concerns.
+Nearly 70% of all behavioral health diagnoses – including anxiety, mood, and substance use disorders – are received in a primary care setting.
+However, in this setting, primary care physicians are often unequipped to provide the treatment or access to specialized care more complicated conditions require.
+The McNabb Center would implement a dedicated referral line for medical staff, so a behavioral health clinician can quickly assess their patients.
+By developing an enhanced referral network, patients will receive co-managed care and see improved outcomes for behavioral health and physical health concerns.